 \section{Path-integral formalism}

 In this section, we will study a generally interacting real scalar field in the path-integral formalism.
 We will start from the path-integral formalism in Euclidean space $(x^0_E, x^1_E, x^2, x^3)$ to define the ket vacuum state $|0\>$, the bra vacuum $\<\infty|$, and the $q$-evolution operator $U(q,q')$, and then turn to Klein space by implementing the Wick rotation $q_E = \sqrt{(x^0_E)^2 + (x^1_E)^2} \rightarrow i q (1 - i \epsilon)$.
-Finally, we will derive the LZS reduction formula that bridges the correlation functions and scattering amplitudes.
-The canonical quantization results will also be reproduced in terms of the path integral.
+The canonical quantization results will be reproduced in terms of the path integral.

 A general state $|\Psi\>$ in a quantum field theory is a wave functional which maps a field $\tilde{\phi}(\psi,\vec{x})$ to a number $\<\tilde{\phi}|\Psi\>$, where the basis $|\tilde{\phi}\>$ satisfys $\phi(-i\eta,\psi,\vec x)|\tilde{\phi}\>=\tilde{\phi}(\psi,\vec x)|\tilde{\phi}\>$.
 And then